 When governments fail to protect these rights, people have the right to move to a country that will protect them.
 This is the right to asylum.
-A defintion of asylum is discussed here.

 In 1951, the formal basis for exercising the right to asylum was established by an international treaty, the Geneva Convention Relating to the Status of Refugees.
 Countries signing that Convention have an obligation to provide asylum or refuge to people fleeing persecution.

 Though the standard for asylum is effectively the same on paper, there are significant differences in the way countries apply the law, the assistance they provide to asylum seekers, and the rates at which different countries recognise asylum seekers from respective countries of asylum.

 What all this means is that asylum seekers fleeing the same country for the same reasons can have vastly different experiences depending on where they go, how they get there, and the extent to which they can prove their case.
 These are the essential things to consider:

 - Consider alternatives to applying for asylum in rich countries.

 - Choose your preferred country of asylum on the basis of facts, not on rumours or prejudices.

 - Chose your country of asylum also according to the recognition rates and the return policy for your country of origin.

 - You have no free choice of your asylum country within Europe.
 Be aware of the (a) safe third country rule and (b) the European responsibility sharing scheme of Dublin II.

 - Try to enter the country legally, with a visa if one is required.